© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Winster potash pit is a scheduled monument protected by Historic England under reference 1007094.
 View the official record →

-Winster potash pit is a scheduled ancient monument located in Lancashire that represents industrial activity from the medieval or early modern period.
+Winster potash pit is a scheduled ancient monument located in Lancashire, England, representing evidence of early modern industrial activity.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007094.

 Winster potash pit is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007094.